SINTEF/dlite/README.md

 ----------------
   - **Basic metadata schema**: Toplevel meta-metadata which describes itself.
   - **Collection**: A specialised instance that contains references to set of instances and relations between them.
+Within a collection instances are labeled.
   - **Data instance**: A "leaf" instance that is not metadata.
   - **Entity**: A special type of metadata that describes standard data instances.
 This is different from SOFT5 where entities are the